Creating new vertices (volcano demo)

 Since we must wait for the vertex to be created before we can set its colour, we PC trigger the VCOLW logic with edge=3.

 Note how we don't bother to synchronize (using neither edge nor PC triggering) the RAND, MUL and RGB logics.
-We only need a new random colour value just before PC's value reaches 3 - as it is, we've got such a colour value at our hands continuously.
+All we need is a new random colour value just before PC's value reaches 3 - as it is, we've got such a colour value at our hands continuously.

 Speed and metaballics